-Destiny, the console-only MMOFPS, is getting a sequel this year, and it’s coming to PC.
-That means we finally get one of the PS4’s most-hyped FPS games on a platform that can actually support accurate sharpshooting!
+Destiny 2 on PC has arrived.
+We have finally got one of the PS4’s most-hyped FPS games on a platform that can actually support accurate sharpshooting!
 (Oooh, burn!)
-If you’re interested in playing, you may want to have a read of this handy guide to everything we currently know about Destiny 2.
+If you’re interested in playing, you may want to have a read of this handy guide to everything you need to know about Destiny 2 for PC.

-Destiny 2 will release for PC on October 24.
-That's almost two months behind the console version, which launched on September 6.
+Destiny 2 released for PC on October 24.
+That was almost two months behind the console version, which launched on September 6.

 You can see our interview with Destiny 2’s head of PC, David Shaw, above, where he explains that the decision around the PC release date was a hard one.
 They even considered delaying the console version, but eventually settled on a staggered release schedule.
 The final point, Shaw said, is that they wanted to “make sure we get it right, that we nail it, stick the landing,” and that required a little extra time.